quenchaman/angina/README.md

 }
 ```

-## TODO
+## Nice to have
-1. Create a component encapsulates all the chess board related logic.
+1. Create common interface for piece move generators.